TeamPiped/documentation/content/docs/why/index.md

 -   Caching is done at a backend level.
 -   Invidious was a learning project.
 -   Invidious crashes all the time.
--   Various hacks are required to keep an instance running at a reasonable stablity.
+-   Various hacks are required to keep an instance running at a reasonable stability.

 However, there are some drawbacks of Piped: